collective/collective.sendinblue/README.rst

 Integration of Sendinblue account is limited to 50 lists (which is huge).
 This is linked to official API limitation (batched lists) but could be improved later.

-It has been developed on Plone 4.3.
+It has been developed on Plone 4.3 & Plone 5.2.
 No other versions were tested.

 Translations